 Car insurance rates continue to climb as inflation, changing driver habits, labor shortages and issues with the supply chain all influence premiums.

-A report by S&P Global found that the 10 largest insurers in the nation hiked their premiums by more than 10% in 2023.
-Farmers Insurance had the highest average premium increase of 17.6%.
+A report by S&P Global found that the 10 largest insurers in the nation hiked their premiums by nearly 9% year over year in 2023.
 It is predicted that car insurance rates will continue to rise.

 A rate increase can be an unwelcome surprise, particularly if you are already struggling to cover the cost of your car insurance.